 E. The president shall appoint the remaining Governing Board members.

 Article X. Terms of Office and Unexpired Terms

 Section 1.
 Terms of Office

-B. Appointed members of the Governing Board shall begin their duties on July 1 and shall hold office for one year or until their successors are chosen.
+B. Appointed members of the Governing Board shall begin their duties on July 1 and shall hold offices for one year or

 Section 2.
 Unexpired Terms